Immunization Program

 Fees and Payments

-There is a vaccine administration fee, based on a sliding fee scale that is set by the State of Maryland, Department of Health and is based on family size and family income.
+There is a vaccine administration fee, based on a sliding fee scale set by the State of Maryland Department of Health and based on family size and income.
 A child will not be denied a vaccination based on inability to pay the administration fee.

 FAQ's